|2010 Winners, Camp Stumblin' Puddle|

 What Do I Win?

-We're excited to announce 2 grand prize winners in 2012!
-Congratulations to Town Park campsite Crossroads of Steamboat and Warner Field campsite Camp Blow-It-Out.
-They'll both again be camping at the 2013 festival – though this year for free thanks to winning the 2012 Campsite Challenge.
+Congratulations to the 2013 Campsite Challenge winners Camp Cascadia.
+They'll be camping again at the 2014 festival – though this year for free thanks to winning the Campsite Challenge.

 We received impressive entries from every campground.
 Thanks to these and many many other thoughtful, sustainable campsites, the footprint of the Festivarian campers was drastically reduced.
 Thank you and congratulations to everyone who helped make this possible.
 Give them a virtual pat on the back over at the Festivarian Forum.